Supplier Contract: Everything You Need to Know

 2. Take careful note of specifications and expectations.
 If you specify that you want to receive the same service or product for a lower rate, you should expect that a reduced cost will likely be made up for at some point on their end, either in product quality, service quality, delivery time, or by some other means.
 Such cost savings may not be stated openly, as well.

 3. Think in terms of fairness.
 Just as demanding a better deal is unlikely to help you, thinking only of how renegotiating will benefit you is unlikely to be a winning strategy.
 To get what you want in your renegotiation, you may have to be prepared to concede something, as well.

 4. Be careful of setting up an opportunistic relationship.
 If the purpose behind renegotiating your contract is to take advantage of the current market–by asking for a price decrease when market demand is down, for example, the supplier may turn around and try to raise their prices exorbitantly when the market is to their advantage.
 Therefore, be sure to think in terms of a long-term relationship, not a short-term advantage.

 5. Consider cultural and ethical norms.
 In some cultures, renegotiating a contracted price might be considered unethical.
 Make sure you are aware of the cultural norms before taking such an action.

-6. Consider this step careful.
-Before attempting to renegotiate a contract, you should be sure that is absolutely necessary and that your business will suffer significantly if you do not attempt to renegotiate.
+6. Consider this step carefully.
+Before attempting to renegotiate a contract, you should be sure that is necessary and that your business will suffer significantly if you do not attempt to renegotiate.

 If you need help understanding how to deal with a supplier contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.